arahi7860/mongo-intro/readme.md

 * **Database**: The actual set of data being stored.
 We may create multiple databases on our computer, often one for each application.
 * **Database Management System**: The software that lets a user interact (query) the data in a database.
 Examples are MongoDB, PostgreSQL, MySQL, etc.
 * **Database CLI**: A tool offered by most DBMSs that allows us to query the database from the command line.
 For MongoDB, we'll use `mongo`.
+We'll be mostly working in the CLI today.

 ## Document Database (10 min / 0:25)